 2. The 10 beekeeping educators/diagnosticians continue to access the online platform as a sharing station to post disease and pest photos to the group as they have questions throughout the season.
 This will facilitate a community of learning and sharing of information.
 (October 2018 – Sept 2019).

 Trained diagnosticians continue to access the website we created, and continue to refer clients (beekeepers, farmers) to the site to access educational resources.
-In the February/March of 2019 the NH Beekeepers used the website to roll out the “NH Healthy Hives” project, a spin off from the Nosema netowrk.
-Volunteers used the NH Honey Bee Diagnsotic Network website to create and compile educational resource and outreach efforts.
-Thru the use of the website we created they were able to quickly and easily get this project launched and do so in a professional manner.
+In the February/March of 2019 the NH Beekeepers used the website to roll out the “NH Healthy Hives” project, an expansion of the Nosema network, created by SARE.
+Volunteers used the NH Honey Bee Diagnsotic Network website to create and compile educational resources and outreach efforts.
+Thru the use of the website they were able to quickly and easily get this project launched and do so in a professional manner.
+The first robust and statewide honey bee health focused initiative in the state.
 They hope to continue to build off this site and add to it each year.
-The goal of the “NH Healthy hives program” is to have a different theme each year, with year one being Nosema, year two being varroa mite monitoring, and year three yet to be determined.
+The goal of the “NH Healthy hives program” is to have a different theme each year, with year one being Nosema, year two focused on varroa mite monitoring, and year three focused on nutrition education with native flowers.
 Additional pages have now been placed on the site, and shared during club meetings, in newsletters, and via social media.

 3. The 10 beekeeping educators/diagnosticians will participate in a final training and diagnostics gathering.
 Educational content will be based on participants needs at the time of the training.
 Dates and locations of these training will be shared during the initial February workshop.
 (May-September 2019).